svenssonaxel/diff-format/MAIN.md

 Since a hintful hunk can only begin and end where a unified hunk can begin and end, a hintful diff must also include all content.
 This presents two problems:
+* Unified diff format has a certain number of context lines that patching tools use to find the correct place in a file to make changes.
+  Tools differ in exactly how this is handled, but for example `git` will not apply a patch if the context lines do not match those in the patch.
-* All unchanged content becomes patch context, which can make patching more stringent than desired, i.e. cause unnecessary merge conflicts.
+  If all unchanged content becomes patch context, patching can become more stringent than desired, i.e. cause unnecessary merge conflicts.
 * Human consumption is also hindered by a lack of focus on the changes.

 To address these two issues, hintful diff format has the underscore status marker.
 It indicates unchanged content that is *not* patch context.
-You can think of it as declaring a delimiter between "virtual" hunks, i.e. delimiting changes that happen to have two few newlines between them to be split into individual hunks.
+You can think of it as declaring a delimiter between "virtual" hunks, i.e. delimiting changes that happen to have too few newlines between them to be split into individual hunks.

 This will allow patching tools to differ between patch context and non-context content included for technical reasons.
 However, they may also treat the underscore just like space (and thereby opting to suffer the downside of more frequent merge conflicts).
-Visualization tools can  it's an indication that this context is less important.
+Visualization tools can interpret it as an indication that this context is less important.
 In the following visualization, content marked with underscore is displayed as grey text:

 <picture>